fetuch/ancient-champions/README.md

 ## The Game

-It is a team vs team batle game.
+It is a team vs team battle game.

 There are default system generated champions with their base stats randomly tweaked.
 Each champion belongs to a group called pantheon.
 You can edit each champion and slightly modify its stats.
 You can also generate new one from scratch.